ethannguyens/ctm/README.md

 ```
 $ npm run start
 ```
 This will enable webpack watch, hot module reloading, linting watch and test watch.
-This allows developer develop with instant result from the browser thanks to hot module reloading
+This allows developers develop with instant feedback from the browser thanks to hot module reloading.
-The task will automatically open the page  [http://localhost:5000](http://localhost:5000) The bundle version of development contaun source map allow developer to debug.
+The task will automatically open the page  [http://localhost:5000](http://localhost:5000).
+The bundle version of development contains source map allow developers to easily debug.

 ### Deployment Mode
 ```
 $ npm run build
 ```
-This will bundle up our application and put it in the dist folder and ready to deploy.
+This will bundle up the application and put it in the dist folder and ready to deploy.
-The task will automatically open the page  [http://localhost:5000](http://localhost:5000) This bundle version is minified without source mapping to reduce the size of the app to minimal.
+The task will automatically open the page  [http://localhost:5000](http://localhost:5000).
+This bundle version is minified without source mapping to reduce the size of the app to minimal.
 As an addition, this project as already been deployed to [Heroku](https://nguyene-ctm.herokuapp.com/) so that you may see it in action.
-Request to process data ony here [https://nguyene-ctm.herokuapp.com/data](https://nguyene-ctm.herokuapp.com/data)
+Request to process data ony here [https://nguyene-ctm.herokuapp.com/data](https://nguyene-ctm.herokuapp.com/data).

 ### Raw data
 Raw Data - a JSOM object that contain all the words can be access by open the page [http://localhost:5000/data](http://localhost:5000/data) after the application is up running.